Case Study - Cumbria Council

 A couple of members of the team are also active participants in the LocalGov Drupal Slack channel.

 Senior Cumbria officers and members are delighted with the Alpha.
 The council is now considering further investment in a Beta which will include detailed content design work for all sections of the site.

 The Cumbria team is also tracking the impact of the Alpha with Siteimprove, Google Analytics, and a website feedback form.
-There's a short survey for call centre agents, built by the team for the council's Liberty Converse platform.
-The results will be published here.

 Milton Keynes case study - a full procurement exercise and using an external supplier.

 Waltham Forest case study - a new build by the in-house development team.